jaredpepper2/IW_TechTest/README.md

 ## Found Issue's
 1. Updates are required on the server
 2. OS has surpassed end of life
+3. Apache permissions are set to 777.
+4. Login is permitted for root user.

 ## The Solution
-Using **Ansible 2.5.4** I have created a playbook that uses **4** separate Ansible roles to fix found issues, monitor metrics and report deployments from the AWS host.
+Using **Ansible 2.5.4** I have created a playbook that uses **6** separate Ansible roles to, upgrade packages, monitor metrics, fix found issues, upgrade OS, report deployments and change the Apache configs.
 The roles are stated below:

 ### Common Role
 - Upgrades all packages on the host.
 ### Monitoring Roles
 - Prints a summary of metrics to the console.
+### Fix Issues
+- Corrects the Apache files to have 755 permissions and not 777.
+- Prevents login for the root user.
 ### Upgrade EOL Role
 - Upgrades all packages on the host.
 - Makes sure update manager is installed on the host.